 Development of a watering source(s) for livestock when the stream is fenced to exclude livestock.
 More than one watering source may be developed on farms where pipeline and trenching costs would exceed \$8,000, or when crossing roads or streams with pipeline is not recommended.
 Development of watering sources may not exceed \$8,000 each for a pond, well, or connection to a public water supply.
 Designated stream crossings for livestock are authorized.
-All water supplies should be a minimum of 25 feet from the exclusion fence and a minimum of 100 feet from the high bank of the stream.

 - 1) Pond(s).
-This may include placement of a water line through an impoundment dam of an existing pond or reconstruction of ponds that no longer provide adequate livestock water. - 2) Well(s).
+This may include placement of a water line through an impoundment dam of an existing pond or reconstruction of ponds that no longer provide adequate livestock water. - Well(s).
 The following are procedures and guidelines that must be followed if a well(s) is to be constructed: - a) The components that will be allowed under each well construction are limited to \$8,000, which include the well drilling, casing, grout, liner, electrical lines from the pump control box to the pump, and miscellaneous well components.
 Miscellaneous well components include the well cap, drive shoe, inverted bell, cement, fittings, and seals for the well itself.

 - b) All wells must be constructed and registered according to state requirements.
-Any type of state certification fee is not eligible for cost-share. - c) Tanks are limited to the fields adjacent to the stream. - 3) Connection to Public Water Supply System (PWSS).
+Any type of state certification fee is not eligible for cost-share. - 3) Connection to Public Water Supply System (PWSS).
 Includes water meter, backflow preventer valve, labor, and installation costs.
 Districts that cost-share on water meters must contact the Public Water Supply District (PWSD) to obtain cost-data for water meter installation for that specific PWSD.
 The district must enter the cost for the PWSS Water Meter and Setup component in MoSWIMS.
 The component cost will need to be updated prior to a contract being developed if the meter installation is in a different PWSD than the previous contract.
 Written documentation of the PWSD cost data must be scanned into MoSWIMS as supporting documentation prior to submitting the contract for contract review.
 The state average cost will continue to be used for pipeline, trenching and backfill, and boring costs for the service lines. - b.
+Permanent Water Distribution - 1) Standard cost-share reimbursement applies for the pipeline from existing/new well(s) and ponds to the tank(s). - 2) Tanks are limited to one per field adjacent to the qualifying stream excluded by the N391 practice.
+If a dependable water source is available in an adjacent field, the cooperator is not eligible for a tank in that field. - 3) All livestock watering facilities should be a minimum of 25 feet from the exclusion fence and a minimum of 100 feet from the high bank of the qualifying stream. - c.
 Limited access.
-If it is the least cost alternative, limited access may be authorized to allow controlled access to a stream or pond. - c.
-Exclusion fence. - d.
+If it is the least cost alternative, limited access may be authorized to allow controlled access to a stream or pond. - d.
+Exclusion fence. - e.
 Critical Area Seeding.
-Permanent vegetative cover based on the critical area seeding components. - e.
+Permanent vegetative cover based on the critical area seeding components. - f.
 Buffer Extension Incentive, under the conditions listed in Section V, subsection H.